Wikipedia Seigenthaler biography incident: Anonymous editor identified

 On November 29, 2005, Seigenthaler described the incident in an op-ed in USA Today, of which he had been the founding editorial director.
 In the article, he included a verbatim reposting of the false statements and called Wikipedia a "flawed and irresponsible research tool".

 An expanded version was published several days later in The Tennessean, a daily newspaper in Nashville, Tennessee, where Seigenthaler had served in various capacities from beat reporter to chairman.
 In the article, Seigenthaler detailed his failed attempts to identify the anonymous person who posted the inaccurate biography.
 He reported that he had asked the poster's Internet service provider, BellSouth, to identify its user from the user's IP address.
 BellSouth refused to identify the user without a court order, suggesting that Seigenthaler file a John Doe lawsuit against the user, which Seigenthaler declined to do.

-Daniel Brandt, a San Antonio activist who had started the anti-Wikipedia site Wikipedia Watch in response to objections he had to the article about him, looked up the IP address in Seigenthaler's article.
+Daniel Brandt, a San Antonio activist who had started the website Wikipedia Watch to provide scrutiny of Wikipedia content in response to his objections to the article about him, looked up the IP address in Seigenthaler's article.
 He found that it related to Rush Delivery, a delivery service company in Nashville.
-He contacted Seigenthaler and the media, and posted this information on his website.
+He contacted Seigenthaler and the media and posted this information on his website.

 On December 9, Brian Chase, an operations manager of Rush Delivery, admitted that he had posted the false biography because he believed Wikipedia to be "some sort of joke website".
 After confessing, Chase was fired from Rush Delivery.
 He presented a letter of apology to Seigenthaler, who successfully interceded with Rush Delivery to reinstate Chase.
 Seigenthaler confirmed that he would not file a lawsuit in relation to the incident.
 He said that he was concerned that "every biography on Wikipedia is going to be hit by this stuff—think what they'd do to Tom DeLay and Hillary Clinton, to mention two.
 My fear is that we're going to get government regulation of the Internet as a result."